"An Amazing Journey of Mind"

-Tuition for the ARLT Foundation Diploma Course in Social Studies and Counselling Skills (outside of the EU) is €1190.
-However, partial scholarship funding is available to students in developing countries, up to a maximum value of €1000.
+Tuition for the ARLT Foundation Diploma Course in Social Studies and Counselling Skills is €1190.
+Partial scholarship funding is available to students in developing countries, (also available for Euro zone countries annually) up to a maximum value of €1000.
 Scholarships are granted on the basis of eligibility for the course, employment status, country of residence, and the demonstration of an interest in the social sciences.
 All applicants are required to complete a Scholarship Application Form which will include a personal statement allowing you to express why you are interested in the social sciences and why you believe you should receive funding for this course.

 Due to overwhelming demand, scholarships are processed on a first-come, first-served basis.
 Please allow 48 hours for a reply to all email correspondence regarding scholarships, and please note that all emails will not be replied to unless written in an appropriate manner, including your full name, who you are addressing and a clear explanation of your query.

 Processing of your scholarship application will take up to 1 week from the date it is submitted, when you will be emailed whether your application has been accepted, and the level of funding available.
 Please note that all students, regardless of scholarship funding level must pay the minimum registration fee of €189.

 These scholarship awards are designed to attract quality and deserving students so that they may contribute to the development of their communities with ethical standard, compassion and justice.

 The Full Scholarship covers the tuition fee for the value of Non-EU participants’ fee of Euro 1000.
 The remaining registration fee is €189.
 The scholarship awards are open to overseas students commencing the e-learning Social Studies and Counselling Skills programme .
 (Tutor Assisted, Individualised Discourse Method) from the following countries: